 Lewandowski has continued his mind-blowing stats in 2021, having scored a record 41 Bundesliga goals in only 29 matches.
 Had the Pole not been injured between March and April, Bayern Munich perhaps could’ve gone further than the quarter-finals in the Champions League.

-Poland predictably exited Euro 2020 in the group stages.
+Poland predictably left Euro 2020 in the group stages.
 But Lewandowski still gave a good account of himself by scoring three goals in three games.
-It should be interesting to see how he fares under new Bayern Munich coach Julian Nagelsmann next season.
+He has since continued to hammer in the goals under new Bayern Munich boss Julian Nagelsmann.

 Given that he could have got a first Ballon d’Or in 2020 had it not been canceled, perhaps Lewandowski would be a deserving winner of this year’s prize.